neonevm/neon-evm.docs/devportal/testnet/deploy_contract_via_remix.md

-# Deploing Smart Contracts on Solana Testnet via Remix
+# Deploying Smart Contracts on Solana Testnet via Remix

 This tutorial will show you step by step how to use Remix and Metamask to create and deploy a simple smart contract on Solana's Testnet.